siddharth251189/components-databinding/README.md

 ## Understanding the Component Lifecycle

-Angular have 8 lifecyle hooks:
+Angular have 8 Lifecyle hooks:

 ##### ngOnChanges()